jzapatamercado/BenefitsCodeChanllenge/Readme.md

 - ❗Incorporate exception handling with at least one custom exception.
 - ❗Refactor to allow creation of small testable units.
 - ❗Write a simple Javadoc with essential information for one or more of the newly created methods or classes.

+Recent Changes:
+2023-02-10
+Code Challenge refactor.

+Method Order.pay() simplified and distributed in distinct specialized classes.
+Strategy pattern applied to isolated the distinct types of payments with their own conditions.
+Condition extended to support one or more attributes to be evaluated.
+Logger included into the implementation.
+Unit test to cover the distinct scenarios across the PayOrderSimulator added some negative scenarios.
+Unit test implemented to test some relevant methods located in condition, discount and payment.
+Custom exceptions to control minimal quantity and cost supported by the implementation.
+Product generator improved to get an accurate set of products based on desired amount.
+PayPal benefit implemented, giving the benefit if the number of products is 10+ or the cost amount is 100+ Generation of some model classes to separate their implementation from logic.